enriqueboni80/puc-pwn-exercicio4/configs/readme first.txt

-to Work is important change __default of config files.
+to Work is important remove "__default" of config files.
 eg: github.strategy__default.js will become github.strategy.js